Thomas-Reents/InvoiceManagerApp/README.md

 ## Getting Started

+To use this application you will have to clone the resiptory locally and run it in Microsoft Visual Studio.
+This application uses an Azure SQL database.

 For demoing purposes, a manager account and an admin account are seeded in the application.
 Their usernames and passwords are as follows:

 Manager